Shopify/polaris/src/components/TopBar/README.md

 # Top bar

-Merchants can use the top bar component to search, access menus, and navigate by clicking on the logo.
+The top bar is a header component that allows merchants to search, access menus, and navigate by clicking on the logo.
 It’s always visible at the top of interfaces like Shopify or Shopify Plus.
 Third-party apps that use the top bar can customize the color to match their brand using the [app provider](https://polaris.shopify.com/components/structure/app-provider) component and are required to use their own logo.

 ---